Zeta-DGC/Zeta-LLM-Tool/Help/Training.md

 #### Training Options

 After launching `training.py`, you will be prompted to make a selection.
-The main options are:
-- **empty**: Train from scratch.
-- **v2**: Train based on GPT-2 (standard size).
-This is faster for datasets like OpenO1.
-- **v2-medium**: Train based on a larger GPT-2 model.
-The Azuki-2n dataset is optimized for this size.

 #### Dataset Path